martinkauppinen/NyquistMap/readme.md

 Features include:
 * Spacebar on right thumb only, additional Alt when held
-* An additional Shift key on left thumb, additional Enter when held
+* An additional Shift key on left thumb when held, additional Enter when tapped
 * AltGr, though rarely used it gets a place on this keyboard
 * An entirely useless key!
 Gaming layer is not present on this keyboard, so no need for a layer switch key for it